coledetrick/AWSMultitierAutomation/README.md

 - Automated deployment of a multi-tier AWS environment using Terraform and GitHub Actions, focused on Infrastructure as Code, CI/CD-driven provisioning, and AWS networking and security fundamentals.
 - This project taught me alot about managing resources with Terraform, how Terraform handles different resource dependency problems, how GitHub Actions runners can be utilized in creative ways, as well as cemented alot of AWS best practices I learned from my SAA studies.
 ## Program flow
-- The infrastructure is fully automated with Terraform, the compute is provisioned with a user_data script, and the CI/CD is handled by GitHub Actions.
+- The infrastructure is fully automated with Terraform, the ASG is provisioned with a user_data script, and the CI/CD is handled by GitHub Actions.
-- When the workflow is ran the infrastructure is provisioned, the tf state is saved to an s3 bucket allowing me to destroy or modify resources from different clients.
+- When the workflow is ran the infrastructure is provisioned, the tf state is saved to an s3 bucket allowing me to destroy or modify resources from different hosts (I learned I needed this the hard way).
 - When the ASG is fully provisioned, the user_data script is ran and stands up an endpoint for `/` (verify connectivity),  `/health` (for ALB health checks), and `/db` to verify connectivity to the RDS postreSQL db.

 ## The application used is just to prove the underlying infrastructure, networking and security, this is verified by the validation endpoints.